Let’s Collaborate | Chicago Coalition of Library Friends

 Coalition Members

-Representatives of the Coalition of Library Friends are (photos above l to r) from Albany Park, Bezazian (north Uptown), Blackstone (Hyde Park), Edgewater, Logan Square, and Rogers Park.*
+Representatives of the Coalition of Library Friends are (photos above l to r) from Albany Park, Bezazian (north Uptown), Edgewater, Lincoln Belmont, Logan Square, and Rogers Park.*

 All Library Friends groups raise funds to augment their respective branches and will continue to advocate for the Chicago Public Library and the restoration of branch library hours.